History of Nickelodeon: 2023–present: Return of the splat

 On March 4, 2023, coinciding with its broadcast of the 2023 Kids' Choice Awards, Nickelodeon introduced an updated logo and imaging campaign developed by design agency Roger and advertising agency Callen; an official tagline, "We Make Fun", was unveiled later in May.
 The new logo superimposes the 2009 wordmark over a modernized iteration of Nickelodeon's historic "splat" imagery, taking advantage of the channel's continued brand equity among older viewers (i.e. parents watching Nickelodeon together with their children).
 Pink and purple colors were also incorporated into the branding's color scheme, accompanying Nickelodeon's traditional use of orange.
 The first animated show to premiere under the 2023 brand was Nick Jr.'s Bossy Bear, while the last animated show to premiere under its 2009 brand was Nicktoons and Hasbro's Transformers: EarthSpark.

-In 2024, the first Noggin streaming service was discontinued, resulting in Noggin's programming to move to Paramount+.
+In 2024, the first Noggin streaming service was discontinued and its programming was moved to Paramount+.
 In 2025, Noggin became independent from Paramount after its second revival as a beta streaming service.

+In April 2026, Paramount Skydance announced that Nickelodeon Animation Studio would no longer operate as a separate entity and would become the kids and family animation label of CBS Studios, which is also owner of sister studio CBS Eye Animation Productions.